nigels-code/finder/README.md

 I wrote this while following Brad Traversy's "React Front to Back" course.

-A web application for searching and browsing Github repositories.

-Technologies used: React, Context API, Javascript, HTML, CSS.
+A Single Page Application developed with React, JavaScript, Context API, HTML, CSS

 I have connected this repo to Netlify.
 Open <https://githubfinderxx.netlify.app/> to see the project in production.